Curriculum & Assessment

 - Physical Development

-We are currently in the process of developing a Cognition and Learning assessment tool that will enable us to clarify the next steps for pupils on our Nurture and Engagement Pathway who are not engaged with subject-specific learning.
+We are currently in the process of developing a Cognition and Learning assessment tool that will enable us to clarify the next steps for pupils on our Green Pathway who are not engaged with subject-specific learning.

-In addition to formative assessment, we also make use of summative assessment (standardised tests and work samples) for pupils on the Practical and Life Skills Pathway and for pupils on the Independent Learning and Living Pathway who are working on subject-specific learning.
+In addition to formative assessment, we also make use of summative assessment (standardised tests and work samples) for pupils on the Purple Pathway and for pupils on the Yellow Pathway who are working on subject-specific learning.
 Further details of the specific assessments used can be found under the pathway headings.